mvolkmann/MyUnixEnv/notes/GoNotes.md

 Each application has a single function named `main` that must be in a package named `main`.

-The primary way of writing output to the standard output (stdout) stream is to use functions in the `fmt` package.
+The primary way of writing output to the standard output stream (stdout) is to use functions in the `fmt` package.

+All Go applications must have one file when a package of `main` that defines a `main` function that is its starting point.

 Add the following to `main.go`.